Today's Viewpoint: A MarshBerry Publication

 • Are there family members already involved in the business?
 In what capacity and how may this change over time?

-• Does each key player really want to be in the business?
+• Does each key player want to be in the business?
 Are they capable of running it?

 • How are you preparing them?
 What additional steps can you begin to take now to ensure their success?